thomasjo/xml.js/README.md

-xml.js
+XML.js
 ======
-xml.js is a minimalistic library for working with XML in JavaScript; it supports converting to and from XML, in a simple, straight forward manner.
+A minimalistic library for working with XML in JavaScript.
+Supports converting to and from XML, in a simple, straightforward manner.

 Example usage
 -------------